N Willamette Boulevard Active Transportation Corridor Project

 Better bus stops:

 PBOT is implementing new and improved bus stops on transit routes with bicycle facilities.
-Two (2) bus stops along N Willamette Blvd will be improved through this process, the stops at N Ida Ave and N Wabash Ave.
-These bus stops will be equipped with ADA accessible platforms that bicyclists can bike behind, eliminating the potential conflict between buses and bikes.
+The bus stops along N Willamette Blvd will be improved through this process.
+The stops at N Ida Ave, N Wabash Ave, N Chautauqua Ave, and N Woolsey Ave will be upgraded with ADA accessible platforms that bicyclists can bike behind, eliminating the potential conflict between buses and bikes.
+Other bus stops along the route will be upgraded with ADA compliant concrete pads in the furnishing zone so that people using mobility devices can more easily get on and off buses.
 Some bus stops may be eligible for upgrades, such as shelters and benches.

 On-Street Parking Removal and Mitigation